Accelize/apyfal/docs/getting_started.rst

 .. code-block:: python

-   import acceleratorAPI
+   import apyfal

-   with acceleratorAPI.AcceleratorClass(accelerator='my_accelerator') as myaccel:
+   with apyfal.Accelerator(accelerator='my_accelerator') as myaccel:

        # The parameters are passed to "start" to configure accelerator, parameters are:
        # - datafile: The path to "datafile1.dat" file.